-*Tri*Star* 2016 was held on Saturday, 5 March, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.
-The full schedule for 2017 will be posted soon.
+*Tri*Star* 2017 will be held on Saturday, 4 March, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.

-In addition to a series of speakers scheduled throughout the day, there will be a wide range of astronomical displays, assorted astronomy-related vendors, prize drawings, “how-to” help for astronomy beginners, an astrophotography contest, and daytime and nighttime observing sessions (weather permitting).
+In addition to a series of speakers scheduled throughout the day, there will be a wide range of astronomical displays, prize drawings, “how-to” help for astronomy beginners, an astrophotography contest, and daytime and nighttime observing sessions (weather permitting).

 In addition to Saturday’s agenda, *Tri*Star* usually features a special Friday evening presentation held in the Auditorium of the Sears Building (the same location as Saturday’s activities), at 7:00 p.m., with Cline Observatory open for observing after the talk, weather permitting.
-This year’s featured speaker is Dr. Patrick Miller of Hardin-Simmons University.
-Dr. Miller directs the International Asteroid Search Collaboration.
-He comes to GTCC through the Harlow Shapley Visiting Lectureship Program of the American Astronomical Society.
+This year’s featured speaker is David Baron, author of the forthcoming book, American Eclipse: A Nations’ Epic Race to Catch the Shadow of the Moon and Win the Glory of the World.

 Best of all, there is no registration fee – this event is free and open to anyone with an interest in astronomy!